Skip to main content

 Contract functions

 These contract functions return an incomplete Transaction object, which needs to be completed by providing outputs of the transaction.
-More information about sending transactions is found on the Sending Transactions page.
+For more information see the Simple transaction-builder page.

 Example